The best babywearing slings and wraps: Tried and tested for comfort and safety

 Winner of the 2020 Gold Best Baby Carrier/Sling Mother&Baby Award.

-The FreeRider Eucalyptus Baby carrier wrap is the ideal everyday woven wrap, made from eco-friendly eucalyptus – a silky soft, breathable and flexible fabric that provides comfort for you and your little one, keeping them with you safe and secure throughout the day.
+The FreeRider Eucalyptus Baby carrier wrap is the ideal everyday woven wrap, made from eco-friendly eucalyptus.
+The silky soft, breathable and flexible fabric provides comfort for you and your little one, keeping them with you safe and secure throughout the day.
 This one-size-fits-all wrap carries up to 35 lbs, and the hands-free design encourages you to stay active while still maintaining closeness to your bubba for the ultimate bonding experience.
 Our mum tester Nicola recommends it, sharing that her baby enjoyed being in the wrap, and she felt much closer to her little one than with her previous bulky carrier.

 The product has mixed reviews on the John Lewis website, with some criticism relating to its length, so this product may be more suited to petite parents.
 The stretchiness of the fabric has also been challenged, with one reviewer describing it as too stretchy and slippery and claiming that this affected its functionality.
 The manufacturer points out in response to the review that the Tencel fabric has been selected for its one-way stretch properties, as opposed to the other two-way fabrics more commonly used on the market.
 They assure that the fabric has been tested to the highest of safety standards as well as being a Which Best Buy, which comes with external safety testing too, and advise following instructions carefully to avoid any slippage.
 Our mum tester, Samantha, describes the instructional videos as spot-on!
 She appreciates the simple 5-step process and assures that there's no faffing around with having to measure one and a half arms in fabric.